LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/common-exceptions.rst

 Common Exception Objects
 ========================

 Below is a summary of some of the more commonly used exception types in C#.
 As we mention before, all exceptions extend the ``System.Exception`` class.

+.. admonition:: Note

    It is also possible to write your own exception type that inherits from ``System.Exception``.
 You may find that your particular cause of error elicits a custom exception type.

-.. admonition:: Note

-   We won't cover how to write these in this book, but you can read about how to define your own exception `here <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/exceptions/creating-and-throwing-exceptions#defining-exception-classes>`__.
+We won't cover how to write custom exception objects in this book, but you can read about how to define your own exception `here <https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/exceptions/creating-and-throwing-exceptions#defining-exception-classes>`__.

 The examples in this table are excerpted from